Comparison

 - Presence of

-file is a mandatory parameter for HTTP, SQL and noSQL requests.
+expectedfile is a mandatory parameter for HTTP, SQL and noSQL requests.

-The principle of operation on the example of postgres
+The principle of operation on the example of postgres:

-<postgres comment="Check successfully adding Product to shopping cart"
+<postgres comment="Check successfully adding Product to shopping cart" alias="Shop" file="expected_11.json"> <query> SELECT shp_cart_id, customer_id, shp_cart_code FROM shopping_cart WHERE merchant_id = 1 </query></postgres>Steps

 - Make a request specifying the

-file (with the scenario step number, in this case expected_11.json).- Create a file in the scenario folder with the name specified inside the
+expectedfile (with the scenario step number, in this case expected_11.json).- Create a file in the scenario folder with the name specified inside the

-request (in this case, expected_11.json).- Leave generated expected_11.json empty.
+postgresrequest (in this case, expected_11.json).- Leave generated expected_11.json empty.

 - Run test scenario.